one-draw-two/outs-app/README.md

 - Feat: Capacitor plugin for insets: 505.17kb
 - Switched to GPT-4.1: And upgradedPSUtils for a watchSource (to use in season picker from children round components): 505.36kb
 - Pre: User button modal/overlay component: 505.36kb
-- Feat: User overlay (with keyboard listener ans imple transitions): 506.41kb
+- Feat: User overlay (with keyboard listener and simple transitions): 506.41kb
+- Wip: Also adding a stage picker (at the header), but the routing / latest data doesnt work as good as expected yet: 507.05kb